Nonfiction (adult)

 Danielle Metcalfe-Chenail

-Danielle Metcalfe-Chenail is a multi-passionate, multi-genre author of six books who loves telling inclusive stories for audiences of all ages.
+Danielle Metcalfe-Chenail is an award-winning, multi-genre author of eight books who loves telling inclusive stories for audiences of all ages.

-Danielle’s other books include Fever on the Forgotten Coast (Rockwater Books), Polar Winds (Dundurn), For the Love of Flying (Robin Brass Books), and the Canadian bestselling essay anthology In This Together: Fifteen Stories of Truth and Reconciliation (Brindle & Glass).
+Her other books include Polar Winds (Dundurn), For the Love of Flying (Robin Brass Studio), and the Canadian bestselling essay anthology, In This Together: Fifteen Stories of Truth and Reconciliation (Brindle & Glass), which features a conversation between Shelagh Rogers and Senator Murray Sinclair.

 Danielle Metcalfe-Chenail Read More »